factbook/country-profiles/README.md

 ## License

-The `sportdb.db.build` scripts are dedicated to the public domain.
+The build scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.